-1. Gina’s Chocolate Truffles - Stow these terrific truffles in your luggage for chocoholic friends or family.
-Handmade from dark chocolate produced from T&T’s highly-prized local cacao, Gina’s truffles come in four flavours - Trini Truffle (laced with Trinidadian rum & roasted almonds, tossed in toasted coconut); Mucho Mocha (with finely ground Trinidadian coffee, rolled in white chocolate & cinnamon); Death by Chocolate (flavoured with Scotch Whisky & double cream, rolled in pure cocoa powder); and Ooh La La (with cranberries & black currants soaked in Apricot Brandy, rolled in pink powdered sugar).
-Trinidad Retailers: Malabar Farms Gourmet Shop (Maraval), Be Free Foods (St. James), Petit Gourmet (Port of Spain), Naughty Grape (Port of Spain), Stechers Fine Gift Stores (Six mall locations including West Mall and Duty Free stores at Piarco International Airport).
+1. Gina’s Chocolate Truffles – Stow these terrific truffles in your luggage for chocoholic friends or family.
+Handmade from dark chocolate produced from T&T’s highly-prized local cacao, Gina’s truffles are available in multiple flavors including Trini Truffle (laced with Trinidadian rum & roasted almonds, tossed in toasted coconut); Mucho Mocha (with finely ground Trinidadian coffee, rolled in white chocolate & cinnamon); Death by Chocolate (flavoured with Scotch Whisky & double cream, rolled in pure cocoa powder); and Ooh La La (with cranberries & black currants soaked in Apricot Brandy, rolled in pink powdered sugar).
+Trinidad Retailers: Malabar Farms Gourmet Shop (Maraval), Be Free Foods (St. James), Petit Gourmet (Port of Spain), Dianne’s Tea Shop (Maraval), Naughty Grape (Port of Spain), Stechers Fine Gift Stores (Six mall locations including West Mall and Duty Free stores at Piarco International Airport).

 2. Curry, Callaloo & Calypso Cookbook – Wendy Rahamut’s latest cookbook is an ode to T&T most beloved dishes like Callaloo Soup, Buljol, Chinese Pepper Shrimp, Chicken Pelau, Cassava Dumplings, Bhagi Rice and Coconut Pone.
 Pick up a copy for great recipes and tidbits on Trinidad and Tobago’s culinary traditions.
 Trinidad & Tobago Retailers: Nigel Khan Booksellers shop or other local bookstores.